If you were into learning Spanish, you’d have encountered the DELE Vs SIELE proficiency exams.

 5. Exam Dates

-In India, the test is conducted five to six times yearly (April, May, July, and November).
+In India, the test is conducted five to six times a year (in April, May, July, and November).

 The accredited and official SIELE center organizes the exam nearly every month.

-Since it is an individual test, the date varies per the center.
+Since this is an individual test, the date varies by center.
 Therefore, you can pick the date and time at your convenience.

 6. Test Centers